Alhama de Granada, Spain: What to pack, what to wear, and when to go [2024]

 October

-October in Alhama de Granada is mild.
+October in Alhama de Granada is balmy.
 The rain can amount to several inches/centimeters.
 During this time, temperatures average in the high 50s F (mid 10s C) to low 70s F (low 20s C).

 What to wear/what to pack: